 Admission standards for Graduate Studies at California Baptist University can be found in the Admissions section of the University Catalog.
-Specific admission requirements for the Master of Arts in Counseling Ministry are:
+Specific application requirements for the Master of Arts in Counseling Ministry are:

-- Grade Point Average - A minimum 3.0 for unconditional admission and a minimum 2.75 for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum score of 1000 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - Prerequisites - An introductory course in Anthropology, Behavioral Science, Psychology or Sociology - Christian Doctrine or a course in Systematic Theology - · Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - Three Recommendations, completed on forms provided, from sources who can address your potential for success.
+- Grade Point Average - A minimum 3.0 for unconditional admission and a minimum 2.75 for conditional admission - Applicants with a GPA below 2.75 may be considered for admission with the presentation of a minimum score of 300 on the verbal and quantitative sections of the Graduate Record Exam (GRE) - Prerequisites - An introductory course in Anthropology, Behavioral Science, Psychology or Sociology - Christian Doctrine or a course in Systematic Theology - Outstanding prerequisite coursework must be completed within the first two semesters of graduate enrollment - Three Recommendations, completed on forms provided, from sources who can address your potential for success.
 It is preferred at least one recommendation be from a professor or instructor.
 Family members and friends may not complete recommendations - Comprehensive Essay of at least 500 words that includes the following: - Purpose for entering the program - Experiences that have directed your interest toward becoming a counseling minister - Religious background, present pattern of spiritual growth, fundamentals of personal faith and the relationship between your faith and professional goals - Reasons for choosing to study at California Baptist University - Influences that have shaped your present values and approach to life - Include in your essay a response to this question: "Have you ever received psychiatric treatment or counseling, yes or no?"
-If yes, please provide a brief explanation. - Personal Inventory Documents - Submit documents verifying completion of the Minnesota Multiphase Personality Inventory 2 (MMPI-2) and the Myers Briggs Type Indicator (MBTI).
-Tests may be taken at the CBU Counseling Center.
-These tests are for admission purposes only.
-The university does not provide clinical interpretation of the findings. - Successful interview(s) with the Director of the Counseling Ministry program
+If yes, please provide a brief explanation. - Successful interview(s) with the Director of the Counseling Ministry program